Object manipulation: Types

-There are a very wide range of types of object manipulation.
-Each type of object manipulation has often been grouped together in a category of object manipulation skills.
+There is a very wide range of types of object manipulation.
+Each type of object manipulation has often been grouped into a category of object manipulation skills.
 These categories are shown below.
 However many types of object manipulation do not fit these common categories while others can be seen to belong to more than one category.

 Juggling and tossing

 Juggling is a physical skill involving the manipulation of objects for recreation, entertainment or sport.
 The most recognizable form of juggling is toss juggling.
 Juggling can be the manipulation of one object or many objects at the same time, using one or many hands.
 Jugglers often refer to the objects they juggle as props.
 The most common props are balls, clubs, or rings.
 Some jugglers use more dramatic objects such as knives, fire torches or chainsaws.
 The term juggling can also commonly refer to other prop-based manipulation skills such as diabolo, devil sticks, poi, cigar boxes, shaker cups, contact juggling, hooping, and hat manipulation.